jfontan/markdown-cv/src/jfontan.md

 My role there started as developer of a grid computing tool (GridWay) and System Administrator of the Distributed Systems Architecture group clusters.

-Early in my stay we also started researching and developing OpenNebula, a Virtual Machine manager (initially KVM and Xen) that enables people to create IaaS type clouds.
-I'm one of the three developers that created this software (http://opennebula.org).
+Early in my stay we also started researching and developing OpenNebula, a Virtual Machine Manager (initially KVM and Xen) that enables people to create IaaS type clouds.
+I'm one of the three developers that created this software ([https://opennebula.org](http://opennebula.org)).
 Some of the tasks done for this project were:

 * Development of the ruby library used to communicate external components with the main daemon
 * Creating the build system for the project using scons build tool